RTÉjr

-RTÉjr is an Irish free-to-air children's television channel operated by state-owned broadcaster RTÉ.
+RTÉjr is an Irish free-to-air children's television channel owned and operated by RTÉ.
 The channel mainly targets a demographic of 2- to 7-year-olds, but some cartoons for older children also air.
 The channel is part of RTÉ KIDS.

 The channel broadcasts 12 hours of programming each day between 7:00 am and 7:00 pm.
-It is supported by radio station RTÉ Junior and additional services available on-demand, on mobile and online.
+It is supported by radio station RTÉjr Radio and additional services available on-demand, on mobile and online.
 The channel operates alongside its sister strand TRTÉ on RTÉ2.

 History

 RTÉjr was initially a programming block on public service broadcaster RTÉ2, launching on 20 September 2010, replacing Den Tots.